 Do not try to save the world or do anything grandiose.
 Instead, create a clearing in the dense forest of your life and wait there patiently, until the song that is your life falls into your own cupped hands and you recognize and greet it.
 Only then, will you know how to give yourself to this world so worthy of rescue.- Martha Postlewaite

-Many of you have been asking for more recipes using up dry beans you have in your pantry.
+Many of you have been asking for more recipes using dry beans that you have in your pantry.
 Here is a hearty, rustic Smoky Tomato & White Bean Soup recipe that is full of flavor and comes together very easily.
-You can make this in your instant pot or on your stovetop.
+You can make this in your Instant Pot or on your stovetop.
 This is one of those soups that you’ll actually look forward to the leftovers and the soup freezes well for later use.

 What I love about this soup is how healthy and nourishing it is.
 It feels hearty and satisfying without being too heavy.
 The leftovers get even better as the flavors have a chance to meld.